steph-sabotasan/PaperPiAI/README.md

 ## Install required components

+Firstly download this repo somewhere with `git clone https://github.com/dylski/PaperPiAI.git`

-`scripts/install.sh` has all the commands needed to install all the required system packages, python libraries and [OnnxStream](https://github.com/vitoplantamura/OnnxStream) - Stable Diffusion for the Raspberry Pi Zero.
+`PaperPiAI/scripts/install.sh` has all the commands needed to install all the required system packages, python libraries and [OnnxStream](https://github.com/vitoplantamura/OnnxStream) - Stable Diffusion for the Raspberry Pi Zero.
-If you are feeling brave then run `scripts/install.sh` in the directory you want to install everything, otherwise run each command manually.
+If you are feeling brave then run `install.sh` in the directory you want to install everything, otherwise run each command manually.

+The whole process can take several hours.
+The build process can be sped up if you append ` -- -j4`  or ` -- -all` to the `cmake --build . --config Release` lines in `install.sh`.
+This instructs the compiler to use four cores or all cores, respectively, although I haven't tried this on my RPi-Zero yet.

+Once installed, you need to edit the `installed_dir` path in `PaperPiAI/src/generate_picture.py` to point to you installed everything, i.e. where `OnnxStream` and the `models` folders were created.

+Apologies for the rather manual approach - my install-fu is not up to scratch!

 # Generating and displaying

-`python generate_picture.py output_dir`
+`python PaperPiAI/src/generate_picture.py output_dir`

 Generates a new image and saves two copies to output_dir.
 One with a unique name based on the prompt, another as 'output.png' to make it simple to display.

 Note that if you install the python packages into a virtual env (as the script above does) then you need to use that python instance, e.g.:

-`<install_path>/venv/bin/python <path_to>/generate_picture.py /tmp`
+`<install_path>/venv/bin/python PaperPiAI/src/generate_picture.py /tmp`

-To send to the display use `python display_picture.py <image_name>`.
+To send to the display use `python PaperPiAI/src/display_picture.py <image_name>`.
 Use the `-p` flag if the display is in portrait mode.

 To automate this I make a script that runs these two commands in sequence and put an entry in crontab to call it once a day.